 Judo sets – review all

 Up to this point, the focus has been on learning a few new throws at a time, and mastering a small arsenal of core throws.
 Now it is time to ensure you understand all the judo throws.
 You don’t need to master them, but you do need to understand the concepts behind all throws.
-You should be able to execute all under ‘ideal’ conditions.
+You should be able to execute all throws under ‘ideal’ conditions.
 You should also understand the self-defence applications of many of the throws.

 Ground kicks